Jurisdiction of the Armed Forces and Chaplaincy (organization): Formation

+Disaffiliation from the ACNA

 In September 2025, a significant conflict broke out in the ACNA that resulted in the JAFC nonprofit disaffiliating from the province and Jones leaving the ACNA.
-After reviewing what the ACNA called "multiple allegations of ecclesiastical abuse of power (deemed to be credible) against Bishop Jones," ACNA Archbishop Steve Wood on September 21 issued an admonition inhibiting Jones from ordained ministry.
+On September 12, after reviewing what the ACNA called "multiple allegations of ecclesiastical abuse of power (deemed to be credible) against Bishop Jones," the archbishop of the ACNA, Steve Wood, informed Jones that a third-party would be conducting an independent investigation into the allegations.
 According to The Living Church, the complainants included "at least six people alleging wrongful use of disciplinary processes, at least three alleging backdating or fabrication of church documents, at least two alleging interference with external employment opportunities, at least one alleging wrongful release of a priest from orders, and six alleging infliction of 'financial, emotional, and psychological stress' upon persons in Jones’ care."
 The charges included alleged efforts by Jones to interfere with chaplains' employment after their departure from the JAFC and a "pay to play" tithing policy that required chaplains to donate a portion of their income to the JAFC nonprofit.

-However, Jones claimed to Religion News Service that he had withdrawn from the ACNA on September 20, and on September 22, the JAFC's executive committee issued a letter announcing that it had withdrawn the jurisdiction from the ACNA.
-In a recording of a video call with chaplains that the JAFC posted on YouTube, Jones denied that the allegations against him were legitimate (dismissing some as an expression of a "woke USA"), rejected Wood's ability to inhibit him and argued that the ACNA had delayed a purported revision to the canon establishing the SJAFC that would explicitly recognize a right to disaffiliate.
+Jones told Religion News Service (RNS) that he was initially willing to cooperate with the investigation until JAFC canon lawyers informed him of their opinion that an investigation could not occur before the filing of a formal presentment and forming of a board of inquiry.
+(Officials from the ACNA later repudiated this understanding, defending the practice of opening an investigation before filing a presentment as customary.)
+On September 20, Jones told RNS, he signed a letter withdrawing from the ACNA.
+The next day, Wood issued an admonition inhibiting Jones from ordained ministry.
+On September 22, the JAFC's executive committee issued a letter announcing that it had withdrawn the jurisdiction from the ACNA.
+That evening, in a video call with JAFC chaplains which was later made public, Jones denied the allegations, rejected Wood's ability to inhibit him, and argued that the ACNA had delayed a purported canonical revision that would have explicitly recognized the jurisdiction's right to disaffiliate.
+Wood appointed Robert Duncan, the first primate of the ACNA, to oversee the jurisdiction temporarily.
+Ducan wrote directly to Jones with an ultimatum: "Instead of ending as a hero, you will be remembered as a scoundrel.
+Retire now. … End as one who shaped and led a great movement or be remembered as a villain."